Para Siempre: Formats

-The standard CD track listing was released on September 18, 2007 in México, September 25, 2007 in United States and on February 26, 2008 in Spain with an album cover featuring the performer on a red background.
+The standard CD track listing was released on September 18, 2007, in Mexico, September 25, 2007 in United States and on February 26, 2008, in Spain with an album cover featuring the performer on a red background.
 On April 15, 2008, a CD/DVD format, with a black background on the cover was released, which included music videos for the 12 tracks recorded on Para Siempre, directed by Benjamin Hidalgo.
 A karaoke version of the album, with a yellow background, was released in April 2008.

 Album

 The recording debuted at number 51 on the Asociación Mexicana de Productores de Fonogramas y Videogramas Mexican Album Chart in October 2007 and climbed to the top position 21 weeks later; it spent a total of 14 weeks (non-consecutive) at the top of the chart.
 Para Siempre was certified diamond in Mexico for sales of 600,000 units.
-The sales were, according to Sony BMG Marketing Vice-President and A&R Nir Seroussi, a "phenomenon" because "the music market in Mexico is completely pirated" and Fernández's albums usually sell only 50,000 units per album.
+The sales were, according to Sony BMG Marketing Vice-president and A&R Nir Seroussi, a "phenomenon" because "the music market in Mexico is completely pirated" and Fernández's albums usually sell only 50,000 units per album.

 In October 2007, the album debuted at number two on the Billboard Top Latin Albums and spent almost its entire chart run in the Top Ten; it topped the chart for five non-consecutive weeks, three weeks in 2008 and two in 2009, when it replaced Primera Fila, Fernández' follow-up live album, at the top of the chart, being the first time that a male performer replaces himself at number-one, and the first time since Selena did it in 1995.
 According to Sony BMG Norte, with over one million copies sold worldwide, Para Siempre is the most successful release by Vicente Fernández since 2000.
 Only seven other recordings by Fernández sold more units in the United States.
 It was the best-selling Regional Mexican album of 2008 and at the Billboard Top Latin Albums Year-end chart the album ranked at number two, behind Los Extraterrestres by Wisin & Yandel.
 Para Siempre was purchased on 50,000 mobile phones in Mexico, a "novelty" for a regional Mexican album.
 The album's success is attributed to a change in the sound; instead of employing multiple composers and producers as in previous albums, Para Siempre was written and produced entirely by Joan Sebastian.
 Miguel Trujillo, Sony BMG México CEO, commented about the album, "This album connected to a new generation that probably never listened to Vicente before."
 Para Siempre was named the best-selling Regional Mexican album of the decade in the United States.
-The album was the best selling latin album of 2008 with 316,000.
+The album was the best selling Latin album of 2008 with 316,000.